ariciinci/portfolio/pages/case-calvin-klein.md

 Digital campaign asset production.

-The campaigns were different, but the production environment was the same.

-Each required understanding the brief, working with the available creative and assets, adapting the work to the required formats, checking the output and moving it through the review process.

-> **[IMAGE PLACEHOLDER — CK JEANS SPRING]**
->
-> Suggested visuals:
->
-> - Desktop landing page
-> - Mobile landing page
-> - Newsletter launch
-> - Newsletter reminder
-> - Post-launch landing page
->
-> Caption: *CK Jeans Spring — digital campaign production across web and email.*

-> **[IMAGE PLACEHOLDER — OTHER CAMPAIGNS]**
-> Suggested visual: Small curated group representing remaining campaigns.
-> Caption: *Additional campaign activations supported during the assignment.*
+The work varied from campaign to campaign, but the working principle remained consistent: understand the requirements, work within the established system, produce the assets, check them carefully and keep the work moving through review.

 ---

+### [IMAGE PLACEHOLDER — CK JEANS SPRING]

+**Suggested images:** Desktop landing page + mobile landing page + newsletter.

+*Caption: CK Jeans Spring — adapting campaign creative across web and email.*

+---

+### [IMAGE PLACEHOLDER — OTHER CAMPAIGNS]

+**Suggested visual:** Compact grid representing June Refresh, CK Pride Photo Booth and Geofencing Local Pride Moments.

+*Caption: Additional campaign activations supported during the assignment.*

+---

 # Working independently

-## Independence doesn't mean working alone
+## Knowing when to take ownership — and when to align

-One reason I was able to work independently was that I was already used to adapting to new working environments and learning new technical platforms and preferred software quickly.
+The team was able to give me work independently because I was used to adapting quickly to new working environments and learning technical platforms and preferred software.

-I'd worked across different brands and client environments before, including Adidas and Reebok, and was comfortable stepping into an existing structure.
+I had already worked across different brands and client environments, including Adidas and Reebok, and was comfortable entering an established creative structure without needing to be guided through every production decision.

-I also brought enough experience to know when ownership was expected and when it was better to stop and align with someone else.
+At the same time, independence did not mean working in isolation.

-A creative question might belong with the creative lead.

-A question about campaign context might need to go through the producer.
+I understood when I could make a production decision myself, when a creative decision belonged with the creative lead, and when a question about campaign context or scope needed to go through the producer or PM.

-A change affecting production time might need to be made visible to the PM.

-Knowing those boundaries made it easier to work independently without working in isolation.
+That distinction helped me work independently without creating unnecessary communication or bypassing the people responsible for the wider campaign.

 ---

 # Delivery

-## Getting the work ready for the next stage
+## Getting the assets ready for the next stage

-Once the relevant review and sign-off had happened, the assets needed to be ready for whoever was handling the next part of the process.
+Once the work had gone through the relevant internal review and sign-off, the assets needed to be prepared for the next stage of the campaign.

 For EOSS, Calvin Klein asked me to provide master assets to its localisation agencies.

-My responsibility at that point was to make sure that the assets I supplied were correct, followed the brief and had the required sign-off.
+My responsibility was to make sure the assets I supplied were correct, followed the brief and had the required sign-off.

 The localisation itself was handled downstream.

-So my part of the process ended with a clean hand-off rather than with ownership of the localisation operation.

-> **[IMAGE PLACEHOLDER — FINAL EOSS ASSET GROUP]**
-> Suggested visual: Selected final EOSS layouts.
-> Caption: *Master campaign assets prepared for downstream localisation and activation.*
+The hand-off therefore looked roughly like:

+**Brief**
+→ **Production**
+→ **QA**
+→ **Creative / internal review**
+→ **Sign-off**
+→ **Master asset delivery**
+→ **Downstream localisation / activation**

 ---

+### [IMAGE PLACEHOLDER — FINAL EOSS SET]

+**Suggested image:** A strong group of final EOSS outputs.

+*Caption: Master campaign assets prepared for downstream localisation and activation.*

+---

-# What I took from Calvin Klein
+# What this experience demonstrates

-Calvin Klein was a short assignment, but it was a good example of the kind of production environment I am comfortable working in.
+Calvin Klein was a short assignment, but it gave me a useful view of working inside an established global creative and production environment.

-I had to get up to speed quickly, understand an established system, work independently, keep track of changing information and produce a substantial volume of digital assets within a relatively short period.
+I had to become productive quickly, understand the existing way of working, keep track of changing information and produce a high volume of digital assets without losing sight of the details.

-The **300+ EOSS assets produced and exported in approximately two weeks** gives the clearest indication of the scale.
+The **300+ EOSS assets produced and exported in approximately two weeks** give the clearest indication of the production volume.

-But the number on its own doesn't really tell the story.
+But the work around that number is equally important.

-The work involved understanding the brief before starting, knowing where to take questions, aligning with creative leadership, working with the producer/PM on priorities, adapting approved creative across different formats and campaign stages, checking the details and making sure the finished assets were ready to move on.
+It required knowing the brief thoroughly before starting, asking better questions, understanding who needed to be involved, aligning with creative leadership, working with the producer/PM on priorities, adapting to changes and checking the work before it moved forward.

-It also meant being comfortable enough in the production environment to notice when something wasn't quite right — and sensible enough not to change it without first checking with the people responsible.

-That's probably the most useful thing I took from the assignment:

-**good production is not only about making the work.
-It's about understanding what needs to happen around the work so that it can keep moving.**
+It also meant knowing when something small — such as an outdated template — was worth raising before it became a problem further down the production process.

+That combination of **production, creative judgement, communication and attention to detail** is what I took from the experience.

+---

+# VISUAL INDEX

+For the final website, the visual story can be kept curated rather than showing every available layout.

+### EOSS

+**Hero:** Desktop landing page

+**Sequence:** Campaign phases

+**Grid:** Desktop / mobile / email / paid social / Story / collection

+### CK Jeans Spring

+**Sequence:** Desktop / mobile / newsletter / post-launch

+### Additional campaigns

+**Compact grid:** June Refresh / Pride Photo Booth / Geofencing Local Pride Moments

+### QA

+**Optional:** Template example

+---

+# Suggested final page flow

+**CALVIN KLEIN**
+Digital Campaign Production

+↓

+**Context / Role**

+↓

+**Getting up to speed**

+↓

+**Knowing where to take a question**

+↓

+**From brief to production**

+↓

+**Production environment**

+↓

+# **EOSS — 300+ assets / ~2 weeks**

+↓

+**Campaign progression**

+↓

+**Cross-channel production**

+↓

+**Production at volume**

+↓

+**Staying on top of changing information**

+↓

+**Quality assurance**

+↓

+**Template issue / production judgement**

+↓

+**Beyond EOSS**

+↓

+**Working independently**

+↓

+**Delivery / localisation hand-off**

+↓

+**What this experience demonstrates**

+---

+## Image-placeholder convention

+For the website/deck, replace each `[IMAGE PLACEHOLDER — ...]` with the actual image(s) later. **The placeholder text is not intended to appear in the final portfolio.** It is there to make it clear what type of visual belongs at each point in the story.

+The copy establishes the production context and your decisions; the layouts provide the visual proof.